 At the Annual Meeting, you are being asked to approve the applicable performance goals and other performance-based provisions of the Xylem 2011 Omnibus Incentive Plan (the "Omnibus Incentive Plan"), so that the performance-based awards made under the Omnibus Incentive Plan may be deductible by the Company.
 Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), and the regulations and guidance promulgated thereunder (collectively, "Section 162(m)"), generally do not allow a publicly held company to obtain tax deductions for compensation of more than \$1 million paid in any year to its chief executive officer, or any of its other three most highly compensated executive officers (other than its chief financial officer) (the "Section 162(m) executive officers"), unless these payments are "performance-based" in accordance with conditions specified under Section 162(m).
 One of those conditions requires the Company, as an entity that became a public company by means of a spin-off from an existing public company, to obtain shareowner approval of each performance criterion that a committee of outside directors may use in granting an award under the Omnibus Incentive Plan that is intended to satisfy the requirements of Section 162(m).
-Treasury Regulations permitted us to make performance-based payments that were exempt from the limitations of Section 162(m) for a limited period following our spin-off from ITT Corporation, and we are now asking for approval of the applicable performance goals under Section 162(m) in order to confirm that we may continue to make performance-based payments that are intended to be exempt under Section 162(m).
+Treasury Regulations permitted us to make performance-based payments that were exempt from the limitations of Section 162(m) in order to confirm that we may continue to make performance-based payments that are intended to be exempt under Section 162(m).
 Our Leadership Development and Compensation Committee (the "LDCC"), which administers the Omnibus Incentive Plan, has the authority to change the targets with respect to awards granted under the Omnibus Incentive Plan.